Wednesday, November 30, 2022

 Monday, November 28, 2022

 I was listening to the DVD commentary that the late Jack Lemmon had recorded for 1955’s Mister Roberts, and right off the bat he talked about the two men credited with directing the movie: John Ford and Mervyn LeRoy.
-Ford, who was hired at the outset, was rushed to the hospital one evening about halfway through production, and the next day Mervyn LeRoy was on-set to take over.
+Ford, who was hired at the outset, was rushed to the hospital one evening about halfway through production, and the next day Mervyn LeRoy was on-set to take his place.
 LeRoy supposedly assembled the cast and crew and told them he would do his best to shoot the rest of the movie as Ford would have.
 Lemmon then concluded by issuing a challenge, daring anyone to try and figure out which scenes were shot by Ford, and which by LeRoy.

 It’s an interesting story, a bit of cinematic lore that adds some color to the film’s production.
 But as legendary as both Ford and LeRoy were, it wasn’t the directors that made Mister Roberts a classic.
 It was its cast, which featured four of Hollywood’s best at the top of their game.